rrainey/agc-mechanical-cad/Notes.md

 This is the E/L display indicator for the DSKY.
 The drawing indicated 2004647 is just a relabeled Block I part, 1006315-001.
 1006315G includes dimensions of the E/L display elements and the outline of the assembly, but lacks details on the internals.
 The Gorton fonts used in this model originates from Eugene

+### 2004923 PLATE, CONNECTOR

+[COMPLETE, except for dowel pins] Screw thread inserts are modeled as a hole for the intended screw.
+Dowel pins are not modeled.
+The drawing is slightly out of scale at the middle of the bottom face.

 ### 2004932 JACKING SCREW